-Right of First Refusal Of The Freehold
+The Right of First Refusal of the Freehold to Leaseholders

 A selling landlord has a statutory obligation to serve notice on at least 90% of the qualifying leaseholders.
 If there are less than 10, a formal notice of the intent to sell has to be served on all but one of them.
 The Notice required comes under s5 of the Landord and Tenant Act 1987.
 If it is being sold on the open market then s5a of the Act is applicable and if it is to be sold at auction then s5b applies.

 - The price and other principal terms (such as the terms of any proposed contract) set by either the freeholder or the auction house.
 There is no right for that price to be determined by the FTT or anyone else.

 - That the notice constitutes an offer to sell under the Act.

 - That leaseholders have 2 months to nominate a purchaser if they want to take up the offer.